All PCF Sparkletots pre-schools to use in-house cooks following food poisoning outbreak

 Currently, PCF requires all their in-house cooks and kitchen helpers to complete a basic food hygiene course conducted by trainers accredited by the National Environment Agency.
 This is in addition to PCF's own in-house training.

-Those who are part of the kitchen staff are also required to be physically fit.
+Those who are part of the kitchen staff are also required to be physically fit to cook three meals a day for up to 300 children at each centre.